akanadocs/docs-test/sp/simple-api.md

 2. From the "Available Features" tab, check the **SOA Software Network Director**.
 In the bottom right corner, click **Install Feature**.
 3. You'll see the Installation Wizard screen.
 Click **Install Feature**.
 4. Click **Configure** to complete the deployment.
-5. ***Connecting the Network Director and the Policy Manager***.
-The connection between the ND and the PM (step 3 in our diagram) is a sub-step of the Network Director configuration.
+5. **Connecting the Network Director and the Policy Manager**.
+The connection between the ND and the PM is an important step of the Network Director configuration.
 In the "WS-MetaDataExhange Options" window, you need to supply the URL for the Policy Manager's Metadata Exchange service.
-To find it:
+To find the URL:
-	1. Logg into the Policy Manager
+	1. Log into the Policy Manager.
 	2. Click the **Workbench** tab.
-	3. On the Left Pane (Called the "Organization Tree")click **SOA Software Policy Manager - Services - Metedata Exchange Service - Access Points.**
+	3. On the Left Pane (Called the "Organization Tree") click **SOA Software Policy Manager - Services - Metedata Exchange Service - Access Points.**
 	4. The URL will appear in the windows in the middle of the screen.

 	Back in the "Network Director Install Wizard," enter the URL you found in the Policy Manager.
 Then click **Finish**.